spack/spack-tutorial/tutorial_developer_workflows.rst

 a single set of changes affects multiple builds i.e. ``+cuda`` vs ``~cuda``, ``%gcc`` vs ``%clang``, ``build_type=Release`` vs ``build_type=Debug``, etc.

-As long as the develop spec is generic enough to cover the variations developers can achieve builds of both cases from a single ``spack install``.
+Developers can achieve builds of both cases from a single ``spack install`` as long as the develop spec is generic enough to cover the packages' spec variations

 .. literalinclude:: outputs/dev/combinatorics.out
    :language: console